SAP/cloud-security-services-integration-library/token-client/README.md

 ### Insufficient performance for token validations or token flows

-If you observe performance degradation for token validation or token flows, `HtpClient` configuration should be adjusted according to your platform's requirements, infrastructure, and anticipated load.
-You should monitor the performance of your `HtpClient` under various loads and adjust these parameters accordingly to achieve optimal performance.
+If you observe performance degradation for token validation or token flows, `HttpClient` configuration should be adjusted according to your platform's requirements, infrastructure, and anticipated load.
+You should monitor the performance of your `HttpClient` under various loads and adjust these parameters accordingly to achieve optimal performance.

 > You may need to configure the timeouts to specify how long to wait until a connection is established and how long a socket should be kept open (i.e. how long to wait for the (next) data package).
 As the SSL handshake is time-consuming, it might be recommended to configure an HTTP connection pool to reuse connections by keeping the sockets open.
 See also [Baeldung: HttpClient Connection Management](https://www.baeldung.com/httpclient-connection-management).<br>

-To adjust the `HtpClient` parameters you will need to provide your own implementation of `HttpClientFactory` interface.
+To adjust the `HttpClient` parameters you will need to provide your own implementation of `HttpClientFactory` interface.

 - Create an SPI configuration file with name `com.sap.cloud.security.client.HttpClientFactory` in ``src/main/resources/META-INF/services`` directory
 - Enter the fully qualified name of your `HttpClientFactory` implementation class, e.g. `com.mypackage.CustomHttpClientFactory`